Creatine and Alpha-GPC for Cognitive Enhancement by Jeffrey Dach MD

 speed, depressive symptomatology, and markers of muscle damage and regenerative capacity….The collective evidence supports creatine as a pleiotropic agent with potential applications extending beyond traditional sports nutrition into therapeutic domains addressing neurodegeneration, mood disorders, and post-viral fatigue syndromes.
 Given its broad applicability and favorable safety profile, creatine may hold value as a low-cost, scalable intervention in public health strategies aimed at promoting healthy aging, physical resilience, and cognitive well-being.
 Reference: Tomczyk, Aleksandra, et al. “From strength to cognition: The expanding role of creatine supplementation in health and disease.”
 Polish Journal of Public Health 135 (2025): 35-41.

 Other mitochondrial nutrients add additional synergy, CoQ10, L-carnitine, D-ribose, Alpha lipoic acid, benfotiamine, Cordyceps and Ginseng.
+However, the reader must be cautioned: too much brain stimulation may not be a good thing.

 Caffeine in Coffee